AIRCARE MA1201 Whole-House Console-Style Evaporative Humidifier

 Due to the use of the replaceable wicking filters, there is a recurring cost to using this unit.

 At around $20 for a new wick, that becomes expensive quickly.
-Based on how pristine our wick still looked after a few weeks of testing, we’re skeptical that a wick actually needs to be swapped after 30 days unless your air quality is really bad.
+Based on how pristine our wick still looked after a few weeks of testing, we’re skeptical that a wick actually needs to be swapped after 30 days.

 The biggest concern for this unit appears to be bacterial growth.
 The owner’s manual recommends adding “bacteriostat” to the water each time you fill the reservoir.
 The solution is designed to prevent bacteria or algae growth in humidifiers specifically, and AIRCARE sells a 32-ounce bottle for less than $10.
 We didn’t use the solution in our weeks of testing and had no problems, but those letting the unit idle for long periods of time or running it for several months may experience this issue.